 They led me into Silkworth Unit at Hazelden Alcohol Treatment Center on Mother’s Day, fourteen years ago.
 There were 22 men between the ages of 20 and 65 sitting on couches and chairs in a big circle talking.

-ides, “Which ones are the counselors?”
+I asked one of my guides, “Which ones are the counselors?”
 He told me that counselors don’t work weekends.
 I thought he was kidding.

 “Counselors aren’t the reason it works here,” he said.
 “We are.
 We help each other.
 It’s the group.
 That’s the way it works in here.
 That’s the way it works out there.”